jasmin-software/dotnet_a2a_workshop/2. Client Agent A2A Integration/README.md

 Edit the `.gitignore` file and add to it `appsettings.Development.json` so that your secrets do not find their way into source control by mistake.

-### Set up chat client configuration
+## Program.cs

-Delete any existing code in `Program.cs`.
+Replace existing code in `Program.cs` with the  following code in sequence.

-Add the following code in sequence.
+### Read configuration settings
 ``` C#
 using System.ClientModel;
 using System.Text.Json;